thomasp11/tcp-reassembly/README.md

 block drop proto tcp from <source> to <destination> flags R/R
 ```

 Then enable the firewall by running `sudo pfctl -e`.
+To reapply the rules in
+`/etc/pf.conf` run `sudo pfctl -f /etc/pf.conf`.